eemeli/esfs-statutes/esfs-statutes.md

 ### I. Hall of Fame:

 1. Best Author
 2. Best Publisher
 3. Best Artist
 4. Best Promoter of Science Fiction
-5. Best Magazine.
+5. Best Magazine
 6. Best Translator

 These Awards are granted just once by the European Committee by secret ballot from the nominations submitted by the National Delegates.
 The nominations must arrive to the Chair at least two months before the opening of the Eurocon.
 Nominations shall normally be made for a country, by delegates of that country.
 When out-of-country nominations are made, they shall be subject to a veto by delegates from the country concerned.
 The Awards are plaques or other symbolic objects and are handed by the Chair or another Committee Officer appointed by the Chair.